|

 Registration in this class is restricted to participants who meet the prerequisites.
 Please click the "Add to Waitlist" button below to request to be added to this class.

-We will spend more time trying to sight interesting birds in varying habitats with advanced identification tips.
+This class is for students who have taken the "Birding in the Chico Area" class more than once.
+We will not cover birding basics and will spend more time in the field.
 We will meet once a month at different locations for field trips that may involve 2-3 miles of walking.
-Prerequisite: participants must have taken "Birding In the Chico Area" more than once.

 Please register for only one birding section.